 It is commonly accepted that the cornerstone of any marketing strategy is lead generation.
 Increasing the volume of prospective customers for your product or service is the key to profitable growth, right?

 Well… maybe not.
-The cost of attracting a new customer is anywhere from 5 to 25 times higher than the cost of retaining an existing customer.
-Furthermore, repeat customers spend, on average, about 300% more than first-timers.
+The cost of attracting a new customer is five times more than the cost of retaining an existing customer.
+Furthermore, repeat customers spend, on average, 67% more than new customers.

 So how do you grow customer loyalty in an age of increasing brand apathy?

 The solution is simple: Make your mobile presence a key pillar of your customer loyalty program.

 Why loyalty programs fail